-In 2013-2014, Detroit-based Quicken Loans closed $140 billion in home loan volume across all 50 states, and in 2014, for the fifth consecutive year, earned J.D.
-Power’s highest rating for customer satisfaction among all U.S. home loan lenders.
-Quicken Loans placed No. 1 on Computerworld magazine’s “100 Best Places to Work in IT” and has been named one of FORTUNE Magazine’s “100 Best Companies to Work For” for 12 consecutive years.
+Since 2013, Detroit-based Quicken Loans closed $200 billion in home loan volume across all 50 states, and in 2015, for the sixth consecutive year, earned J.D.
+Power’s highest rating for client satisfaction among all U.S. mortgage lenders.
+Quicken Loans is No. 1 on Computerworld magazine’s “100 Best Places to Work in IT” and has been named one of FORTUNE Magazine’s “100 Best Companies to Work For” for 12 consecutive years.

-Dan is also a shareholder in several sports-related consumer and technology businesses including leading wall graphics company (Fathead), electronic ticketing company (Flash Seats) and innovative sports equipment helmet maker (Xenith).
-In 2008, Dan acquired One Reverse Mortgage.
-The company specializes in products that allow homeowners, 62 years and older, the opportunity to convert some of the equity in their homes into tax-free money.
-One Reverse Mortgage is now the largest retail reverse mortgage lender in the country.
+Dan is also a shareholder in several sports-related consumer and technology businesses, including a leading wall graphics company (Fathead), electronic ticketing company (Flash Seats) and innovative sports equipment helmet maker (Xenith).

 Dan began moving his Family of Companies to Detroit’s central business district in 2010 in an effort to help lead the transformation of a great American city.
-Since then, he has invested more than $1.7 billion to purchase and renovate more than 70 commercial properties accounting for more than 11 million square feet in the city’s urban core.
-Thousands of jobs have been created, and today more than 12,500 Rock Ventures team members work in downtown Detroit.
+In January 2010, Dan co-founded Bedrock Real Estate Services, a full-service real estate firm specializing in purchasing, leasing, financing, developing and managing commercial space based in downtown Detroit.
+Since then, he has invested more than $2.2 billion to purchase and renovate more than 85 commercial properties accounting for more than 14 million square feet in the city’s urban core.
+Thousands of jobs have been created, and today more than 15,000 Rock Ventures team members work in downtown Detroit.

-Dan founded Rock Gaming, a developer and owner of unique urban casinos in Cleveland, Cincinnati, and Baltimore.
-The company acquired Detroit’s Greektown Casino-Hotel in April 2013.
+Dan also founded JACK Entertainment, a developer and owner of unique urban casinos in downtown Cleveland, Cincinnati and Baltimore.
+In 2013, the company also acquired Detroit’s Greektown Casino-Hotel, which will be renamed as JACK Detroit Casino-Hotel Greektown later this year.

 In March 2013, Rock Ventures, in collaboration with the Downtown Detroit Partnership and Detroit Economic Growth Corporation, unveiled and implemented a visionary placemaking and retail plan centered on creating activity and vibrant, distinct destinations to draw people to the region using a multifaceted approach to the planning, design and management of public spaces.